syncfusion-content/blazor-docs/blazor/common/data-binding/sql-server-data-binding.md

     <script src="_content/Syncfusion.Blazor.Core/scripts/syncfusion-blazor.min.js" type="text/javascript"></script>
 </body>
 ```
-## Add Syncfusion Blazor DataGrid component to an application
+## Add Syncfusion&reg; Blazor DataGrid component to an application

-In previous steps, you have successfully configured the Syncfusion Blazor package in the application.
+In previous steps, you have successfully configured the Syncfusion&reg; Blazor package in the application.
 Now, you can add the grid component to the to the `.razor` page inside the `Pages` folder.

-If you have set the interactivity location to `Per page/component` in the web app, ensure that you define a render mode at the top of the Syncfusion Blazor component-included razor page as follows:
+If you have set the interactivity location to `Per page/component` in the web app, ensure that you define a render mode at the top of the Syncfusion&reg; Blazor component-included razor page as follows:

 {% tabs %}
 {% highlight razor %}